Council tax premiums

 - After the 1 April 2020, properties that are empty for two years, but less than five years, will now attract a premium of 100%, and be charged 200% of the set council tax

-- After the 1 April 2020, properties that are empty for five years, but less than ten years, will now attract a premium of 200%, and be charged 300% of the set council tax
+- After the 1 April 2020, properties that are empty for five years or more will now attract a premium of 200%, and be charged 300% of the set council tax

 As this premium applies to the property, a change of ownership or tenancy will not affect the premium.
 If when you purchased or leased your property it had already been empty and unfurnished for two years or more, you will have to pay the appropriate premium.
 The additional charge can only be removed by bringing your property back into use.

 If the premium affects you, we will send you a new council tax bill.

 There are two types of property that are not affected by the premium: